Ceviche9/Uber-challenge/README.md

 -   Maven for dependency management
 -   Spring Mail for sending emails

-## How to Run:

-To run the project locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Ensure you have Java 11 and Maven installed.
-3. Navigate to the project directory.
-4. Build the project using Maven: `mvn clean install`.
-5. Run the application: `java -jar target/email-service.jar`.
-6. Access the API documentation at `http://localhost:8080/swagger-ui.html`.

 ## Usage

 To use this service, follow these steps: